kovidgoyal/rapydscript-ng/README.md

    optional arguments, variable numbers of arguments, variable optional arguments, etc. There is no longer any kwargs decorator, as it is not needed.

+1. Added list, set and dict types that behave like python's corresponding types.

 1. RapydScript now supports generators (yield keyword).